Chow says Toronto will face a $107M shortfall if feds don’t provide more funding for refugee supports

 Federal government officials, however, have said that the demand for its grant program simply exceeded the funding that had been allocated to it.

-“As a result of this funding cut through the Interim Housing Assistance Program (IHAP), the city is facing a projected $107 million shortfall this year, which is equivalent to more than a 2 per cent property tax increase,” Chow wrote in her letter, which was obtained by Newstalk 1010.
+“As a result of this funding cut through the Interim Housing Assistance Program (IHAP), the city is facing a projected $107 million shortfall this year, which is equivalent to more than a 2 per cent property tax increase,” Toronto’s mayor wrote in her letter, which was obtained by Newstalk 1010.

 “As you know, providing safe shelter for refugee claimants is a federal responsibility and the city and province cannot shoulder the cost.”